Walkers' World

 Itinerary:

-Pick up at Toulouse Rail Station at 4.00 pm.
-Transfer by private coach to hotel at Collioure.
-Our hotel is located on a quiet cul-de-sac in the centre of the town just 100 metres from the beaches and from the main street which is lined with lovely outdoor cafes.
-Collioure is interesting with its castle, cobblestoned streets, museums and art galleries.
-The artist Matisse painted here and reproductions of his masterpieces can be seen throughout the town.
+Sun: Our pick up is at Toulouse Rail Station at 3.30 pm.
+(Meet at the station main door.)
+From here we transfer by private coach to Collioure (about 2 hours).
+In Collioure our hotel is located on a quiet cul-de-sac in the centre of the town just 100 metres from the beaches and from the main plaza.
+Collioure has much to explore with its castle, narrow cobble stoned streets, museums and art galleries.
+Wine tasting is available in the many local cellars.

-Mon: We walk from Collioure, gently climbing into the hills beyond and walking along a ridge leading to several old castles.
+Mon: We walk from Collioure (about 2 hours), gently ascending and walking along a spectacular ridge leading to several old castles.
 There are lovely views through the vineyards to the sparkling Mediterranean to the south and the Pyrenees Mountains to the north.
-For those who want an easy walk there is an alternative.
-This walk starts with a ride on a small train to one of the castles on the top of the hills.
-From here, a quiet country road leads gently downwards amid the vineyards and back to the town.
-There is time in the afternoon to stroll the riverside street with its typical French plane trees and outdoor cafes as well as to browse in the shops and galleries
+At the Notre Dame de Consolation Hermitage we pause to visit a 15th-century chapel.
+From here, walkers may choose either a short but steep path or an easier route up to a quiet country lane.
+This leads gently downwards amid vineyards and back to the town.
+In the afternoon we explore the town with its quaint streets, outdoor cafes, castle and "art trail".

-Today is a non-walking day but there are lots of things to do.
-Staying in Collioure and exploring the Castle, the Museums and art galleries is one possibility.
-Some people may choose to take the train half an hour to the City of Perpignan and those who feel energetic can go by train (about 1.5 hours)
+Wed: Today is a non-walking day but there are lots of things to do.
+Staying in Collioure and exploring the Castle, museums, shops and art galleries is one possibility.
+Some people may choose to take the train half an hour to the interesting city of Perpignan.
+If you feel like a full day excursion it is possible to go by train (about 1.5 hours)

 across the Spanish border to the town of Figueres to see the Salvador Dali Theatre Museum.
-When Dali was alive he set up this museum to display his works in an old theatre in his home-town.
+When Dali was alive he set up this museum to display his works in an old theatre in his hometown.
 Today it is one of the most famous museums in the world and the second most visited in Spain (the first is the Prado in Madrid).
 Even if you are not a fan of modern art you will find this eccentric museum entertaining.
+Rail tickets and museum tickets can be purchased online in advance.

-Sat: Today we leave Collioure and travel towards the old city of Carcassonne.
+Sat: Today we leave Collioure and travel north towards the medieval walled city of Carcassonne.
 Along the way we stop for a lovely stroll along the Canal du Midi.
-Constructed in 1667 this canal and the footpaths along it are a World Heritage Site.
+Constructed in 1667 this canal and the footpath along it are a World Heritage Site.
 In the afternoon we visit Carcassonne.
 Entering this old city is to be transported back to the Middle Ages and, in spite of the many souvenir stores, one can easily imagine knights, troubadours and fair damsels.
-We have a few hours to explore the town with its old walls, an "Inquisition Tower", "Tower of Justice" dungeons, castles and courtyards.
-In the late afternoon we continue to Toulouse where we stay at the Mercure Matabaiu Hotel which is on the banks of the Canal du Midi and near the Rail Station.
-Dinner is at a local restaurant.
+We have time to explore the town with its old walls, an "Inquisition Tower", "Tower of Justice" dungeons, castles and courtyards then continue to Toulouse where we stay near the old town centre.
+Dinner is at a Toulouse restaurant.

 Where We Stay